Family Guy season 3

 The third season of Family Guy first aired on the Fox network in 22 episodes from July 11, 2001, to November 9, 2003, before being released as a DVD box set and in syndication.
 It premiered with the episode "The Thin White Line" and finished with "Family Guy Viewer Mail #1".
-An episode that was not part of the season's original broadcast run, "When You Wish Upon a Weinstein", was included on the DVD release and later shown on both Adult Swim and Fox.
+An episode that was not part of the season's original broadcast run, "When You Wish Upon a Weinstein", was included in the DVD release and later shown on both Adult Swim and Fox.
 The third season of Family Guy continues the adventures of the dysfunctional Griffin family—father Peter, mother Lois, daughter Meg, son Chris, baby Stewie and Brian, the family dog, who reside in their hometown of Quahog.

 The executive producers for the third production season were Dan Palladino and series creator Seth MacFarlane.
 The aired season also contained nine episodes which were holdovers from season two, which were produced by MacFarlane and David Zuckerman.

 Although Family Guy was initially canceled in 2000 due to low ratings, following a last-minute reprieve, the series returned for a third season in 2001.
+The season's first 10 episodes aired on Wednesday nights, before airing them on Thursdays; one episode, "A Very Special Family Guy Freakin' Christmas," would air on a Friday, before concluding by airing Thursdays.
 The series was canceled again in 2002; however, high ratings on Adult Swim and high DVD sales renewed Fox's interest in the series.
 The series returned for a total of 30 new episodes in 2005.

-The episode "Brian Wallows and Peter's Swallows" won an Emmy Award for Best Song.
+The episode "Brian Wallows and Peter's Swallows" won an Emmy Award for Primetime Emmy Award for Best Song.
 Creator MacFarlane, the recipient of the award, noted that the episode's director Dan Povenmire deserved to have received the award for the contribution the visuals made to the episode's win.
 Povenmire responded humorously, "That's a nice sentiment and all, but did he offer to give me his?
 No!
 And it's not like he doesn't already have two of his own just sitting in his house!"